 where the Gaussian limit is non-degenerate if and only if $P\neq Q$.
 The convergence in \eqref{eq:tcl_intro} has limited applicability for inferential purposes, since the centering constant is not $\w_p^p(P,Q)$, as one would desire.
 Moreover, this convergence, along with the previous expectation bounds, ensures that a central limit theorem centered at the population value $\w_p^p(P,Q)$ cannot be established in arbitrary dimension if $P$ and $Q$ are sufficiently regular.
-Therefore, distributional limits are primarily available either in the discrete setting, where they can be derived for both $P=Q$ and $P\neq Q$ (see \cite{sommerfeld2017inferenceFiniteSpaces,tameling2019empirical}), or in a one-dimensional setting.
-In this case, initial work focused on the case $P=Q$ (see \cite{delBarrio1999} for $p=1$, \cite{delBarrio2005asyptotics} for $p=2$), whereas for $P\neq Q$, \cite{delBarrio2019CLTfairness} provided sufficient assumptions to ensure that the bias induced by replacing the expected value in \eqref{eq:tcl_intro} with $\w_p^p(P,Q)$ vanishes as $n\rightarrow \infty$, for $p\geq 2$.
-Some authors have also explored alternative assumptions.
-For example, for $P\neq Q$, \cite{hundrieser2024unifying} establishes a central limit theorem for compactly supported measures in dimension $d\leq 3$.
+Consequently, distributional limits are mainly available in the discrete setting \cite{sommerfeld2017inferenceFiniteSpaces,tameling2019empirical} or in one dimension.
+In the latter, initial work focused on the case $P=Q$ \cite{delBarrio1999,delBarrio2005asyptotics}, while for $P\neq Q$, \cite{delBarrio2019CLTfairness} provided sufficient conditions to ensure that the bias induced by replacing the expected value in \eqref{eq:tcl_intro} with $\w_p^p(P,Q)$ vanishes as $n\rightarrow \infty$, for $p\geq 2$.
+Alternative assumptions have also been explored; for example, \cite{hundrieser2024unifying} establishes a CLT for compactly supported measures in $d\le 3$.

-To address these issues, various alternative metrics have been proposed, aiming to retain the favorable properties of the Wasserstein distance while mitigating its computational and statistical challenges.
-Notably, entropically regularized optimal transport (see \cite{Cuturi2013SinkhornDL,COTFNT}), adds a convex regularization term to the original problem, resulting in improved computational and statistical properties, see \cite{mena2019statisticalBounds,delBarrio2023improvedEntropic}.
+To address these limitations, several alternative metrics have been proposed to preserve the favorable properties of the Wasserstein distance while alleviating its computational and statistical challenges.
+Notably, entropically regularized optimal transport \cite{Cuturi2013SinkhornDL,COTFNT} adds a convex regularization term to the original problem, resulting in improved computational and statistical properties \cite{mena2019statisticalBounds,delBarrio2023improvedEntropic}.
 Numerous approaches have also been developed to leverage the unique aspects of the one-dimensional setting.
-In this work, we focus in one of the most prominent proposals, the sliced Wasserstein distance (\cite{Bonneel2015slicedAndRadon}), which is defined as an average over one-dimensional projections
+In this work, we focus in one of the most prominent proposals, the sliced Wasserstein distance \cite{Bonneel2015slicedAndRadon}, which is defined as an average over one-dimensional projections